 Sperm Separation For Gender Selection

-Male and female bearing sperm are separated from ejaculated semen by making use of the relative difference in size between the two kinds of sperm present in the ejaculate.
-The male determining sperm (“y” chromosome) is smaller than the “X” chromosome.
-This difference in size is exploited by allowing them to swim through a gradient consisting of two different concentrations of the protein Human Serum Albumin.
+Male and female bearing sperm are separated from ejaculated semen by making use of the relative difference in weight between the two kinds of sperm present in the ejaculate.
+This difference is exploited by allowing The male determining sperm (“y” chromosome) and the female determining sperm ( “X” chromosome), to swim through a gradient consisting of two different concentrations of the protein Human Serum Albumin.

 After a suitable interval, the different fractions are collected, washed and processed for either IUI or for in vitro fertilization (IVF).
 Using this method, enrichment percentages for girls is about 70-72% and for boys about 69-75%.

-Also referred to as sperm sorting, this technique may be used to prevent (male offspring) x-linked diseases such as hemophilia, duchenne muscular dystrophy, Lesche-Nyhan syndrome and x-linked mental retardation
+This technique may be used to prevent (male offspring) x-linked diseases such as hemophilia, duchenne muscular dystrophy, Lesche-Nyhan syndrome and x-linked mental retardation “